questrom/formulaic/docs/src/getting-started.md

 Going to the main page of the project will produce a list of forms; from this you can access the forms and their associated views.
 Some sample forms are included with the project.

 To learn how to make a form, go to [the next page of this documentation](making-forms/introduction.html).

+To learn more about the code base, go to [Understanding the Code](understanding-the-code/introduction.html).